50s : The Turboshaft engines arrives

 Cessna CH-1 Skyhook ( YH-41 Seneca )

-Cessna was involved in the helicopter market following its
+Cessna entered the helicopter market following its

 acquisition of the Seibel Helicopter Company in 1952